Noggin the Nog

-Noggin the Nog is a fictional character appearing in a TV series (of the same name, originally broadcast 1959–1965 and 1982) and a series of illustrated books (published 1965–1977), created by Oliver Postgate and Peter Firmin.
-The TV series is considered a cult classic from the golden age of British children's television.
-Noggin himself is the simple, kind and unassuming "King of the Northmen" in a roughly Viking-age setting, with various fantastic elements such as dragons, flying machines and talking birds.
+Noggin the Nog is a fictional character appearing in a BBC Television animated series (of the same name, originally broadcast 1959–1965 and 1982) and a series of illustrated books (published 1965–1977), created by Oliver Postgate and Peter Firmin.
+The television series is considered a cult classic from the golden age of British children's television.
+Noggin himself is the simple, kind and unassuming "King of the Northmen" in a roughly Viking Age setting, with various fantastic elements such as dragons, flying machines and talking birds.

 Peter Firmin is said to have come up with the name of Noggin after travelling on the London Underground and seeing Neasden tube station, which made him think "Noggin".

-Some of the original artwork for the series is on display at the Rupert Bear Museum.
+Some of the original artwork for the series was on display at the former Rupert Bear Museum in Canterbury.
 The appearance of the characters was influenced by that of the Lewis chessmen in the British Museum.

 Plot and characters

 The stories were based around the central character of Noggin, the rather simple but good-natured son of Knut, King of the Nogs, and his queen Grunhilda.
 When King Knut dies, Noggin must find a queen to rule beside him or else forfeit the crown to his uncle, Nogbad the Bad.
-Noggin meets and marries Nooka of the Nooks (an Inuit princess), and becomes the new king.
+Noggin meets and marries Nooka of the Nooks (an Inuk princess), and becomes the new king.
 Noggin and Nooka have a son, Knut, who comes to the fore in later storylines.
 Other regular characters include: